Skip to main content

 Elizabeth has a background specialism in social sustainability and human rights and enjoys working at the intersections between ecological and social justice.

-Before joining Forest Research, she worked for a national energy charity where she managed social science research projects on low carbon technologies and domestic energy justice.
-She is also experienced in facilitation and knowledge exchange having worked for an international industry association where she convened industry forums and guidance creation on topics related to sustainable development and corporate human rights in the context of the energy transition.
+Before joining Forest Research, Elizabeth worked in the energy sector.
+Previously, she worked for a national energy charity, managing social science research projects on low carbon technologies and domestic energy.
+She also worked for a global oil and gas association, where she convened expert forums and guidance creation around topics related to sustainability and human rights across the energy transition.

 Elizabeth’s experience in environmental social science began when she completed a Master of Research (MRes) in Sustainable Futures at the University of Bath, where she researched the relationship between connection to nature, the ecological emergency and pro-environmental behaviours.
 She also has an MSc in Human Rights from the London School of Economics and Political Science, where her dissertation focused on the gendered policy discourse between human rights and climate change.